 - Reviewing their portfolios (paying particular attention to similar work),

 - Reading client reviews on websites like G2 and Clutch

 Once you come up with a list of candidates, send out your RFP and see who responds and what they say.

-A live interview is an absolute must, preferably via Zoom or some other type of video chat.
+A live interview is a must, preferably via Zoom or some other video chat.
 Does the company contact seem easy to talk to?
 Do they openly answer your questions?
 Does this feel like someone you can trust as a partner?

 Here’s a short (by no means exhaustive) list of qualities to look for during the interview:

-- Curiosity (asking probing questions to really understand your vision)
+- Curiosity (asking probing questions to understand your vision)